Welcome to Advanced Academics

 The district offers Pre-AP courses in middle school and high school.
 Students are encouraged to take these rigorous courses designed to prepare students for AP classes.
-Students must be willing to invest more time and effort into these courses to meet higher levels of expectations.
+Students must be willing to invest more time and effort into these courses to meet higher levels of expectation.

 Honors Diploma Seal

-A special Honors Seal will be affixed to the diploma and transcript of a student who meets the following standards
+A special Honors Seal will be affixed to the diploma and transcript of a student who meets the following standards:

 - Completes the units required for the Little Rock Scholars curriculum